Friday, July 22, 2016

 Henry VIII

 Charges of heresy and gruesome punishments for the offenders are sadly commonplace throughout history.
 Catholics, Protestants, Jews, and those of any other faith have been victims of persecution at some point.
-However, it is under the reign of Henry VIII that we see charges of heresy stem from the fact that one dares to disagree with the king.
+However, it is under the reign of Henry VIII that we see charges of heresy stem from the fact that one dared to disagree with the king.

 Henry is famous for destroying a tie that had existed for centuries between England and the Roman Catholic Church.
 His new Church of England was not born because he had theological differences with the Pope but because he couldn't tolerate being underneath anyone's authority.
 By naming himself Head of the Church of England, he announced to the world that his word was equal to God's.
-Some of the persecution that took place after Henry made this extraordinary change demonstrates his desire not to please God but himself.
+Some of the persecution that took place after Henry made this extraordinary change demonstrated his desire not to please God, but himself.

 Thomas Cromwell